Nolan Turner: Professional career

 Turner signed with the Tampa Bay Buccaneers as an undrafted free agent on May 1, 2022.
 He was waived on August 30, 2022 and signed to the practice squad the next day.
 He was promoted to the active roster on October 27.
 He was waived on December 5, and re-signed to the practice squad.
 He signed a reserve/future contract on January 17, 2023.
+He was waived on August 28, 2023.

+Coaching career

+Turner joined Clemson's coaching staff as a defensive analyst and assistant safeties coach in 2024.

 Personal life

 Turner's late father, Kevin Turner, played fullback at Alabama and in the NFL for the New England Patriots and the Philadelphia Eagles.
 Kevin Turner died of amyotrophic lateral sclerosis (ALS), which had been triggered by chronic traumatic encephalopathy (CTE), during Nolan's senior year of high school.
 His younger brother, Cole Turner, plays wide receiver at Clemson.